 Isn’t it magical that everywhere has a story to tell?
 Tales of romance, tragedy, wickedness, bravery, cowardice etc. If you’re familiar with my travel posts, you’ll know that I love to give a historical perspective.
 That’s because the past explains the present– how did a place get its name, why does it looks the way it does now or even just for general knowledge and appreciation.
 However, history is sometimes the only thing that entices people to visit a place.
-That, my friends, is how I found myself at the Folly Ruins on my way back to Kingston from the Portland Sea Cliff Resort & Spa.
+That, my friends, is how I found myself at the old Folly Mansion (Folly Great House) on my way back to Kingston from the Portland Sea Cliff Resort & Spa.

 New here?
 Subscribe for more.

 Also, feel free to pick up a copy of my book SIGHTSEE JAMAICA on Amazon for only $9.99 (eBook) and $16.99 (paperback).
 Ships worldwide.

 Once the most opulent house in Jamaica, legend has it that the Folly Mansion was built by a rich American to impress his sweetheart and convince her to migrate to Jamaica with him.
 However, the building was structurally weak as it was made with cement mixed with saltwater rather than fresh water in his rush to erect the structure for her.
 The property overlooks the sea so it was the closest water source available.
 By the time his wife visited, the mansion had already started to crumble.
 She exclaimed, “What a folly!”, flew back to America and never returned.
 The distraught husband subsequently abandoned the property and so it was left to crumble to the ground.